evillegenius/aoc/2024/04/README.md

 interior of the Ceres monitoring station!

-As the search for the Chief continues, a small Elf who lives on the station tugs on your shirt; she'd like to know if you could help her with her word search (your puzzle input).
+As the search for the Chief continues, a small Elf who lives on the station tugs on your shirt; she'd like to know if you could help her with her **word search** (your puzzle input).
 She only has to find one word: XMAS.

 This word search allows words to be horizontal, vertical, diagonal, written backwards, or even overlapping other words.
-It's a little unusual, though, as you don't merely need to find one instance of XMAS - you need to find all of them.
+It's a little unusual, though, as you don't merely need to find one instance of XMAS - you need to find **all of them**.
 Here are a few ways XMAS might appear, where irrelevant characters have been replaced with .:

     ..X...